rc754/rc754/README.md

 [![Facebook Badge](https://img.shields.io/badge/Facebook-1877F2?style=flat-square&logo=Facebook&logoColor=white)](https://www.facebook.com/rishika.chaudhary.12) -->
 ### Welcome to my github profile! &nbsp;

-I am a recent graduate from Shiv Nadar University, with a major in Electronics and Communication Engineering, and a minor in Big Data Analytics.
-Deeply passionate about the field of Big Data, and I like to spend my time reading or contemplating about the nuances of this field.
+Motivated and detail oriented MSBA candidate with a year of experience in IT engineering and a strong background in statistics and computing.
+Deeply passionate about the field of Big Data with a penchant for visualizing large datasets.

 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/blob/master/coding.gif?raw=true" width="408" height="318" />